An Insider at Diodes (DIOD) is Selling Shares

-On August 19, an Insider at Diodes (DIOD), Raymond Soong, sold shares of DIOD for $5.22M.
+Yesterday, an Insider at Diodes (DIOD), Raymond Soong, sold shares of DIOD for $1.85M.

-Following Raymond Soong’s last DIOD Sell transaction on May 22, 2015, the stock climbed by 23.5%.
-In addition to Raymond Soong, 3 other DIOD executives reported Sell trades in the last month.
+In addition to Raymond Soong, 4 other DIOD executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>